 (1) Any person who keeps, in any part of the State, an animal that is a declared animal of category A3 in respect of that part of the State commits an offence.

-Penalty: For a first offence, not more than $1 000; for any subsequent offence, not more than $5 000.
+Penalty: a fine of $20 000.

-(2) A person who wishes to keep a declared animal of category A3 for scientific or educational purposes may apply to the Protection Board for permission to keep that animal and the Protection Board may grant such permission subject to such conditions and restrictions as it considers necessary, or may refuse such permission.
+(2) A person who wishes to keep a declared animal of category A3 for scientific or educational purposes may apply to the Director General for permission to keep that animal and the Director General may grant such permission subject to such conditions and restrictions as the Director General considers necessary, or may refuse such permission.

 (3) Permission under subsection (2) may be applied for an granted in conjunction with permission under section 77(2).

-(4) In proceedings for an offence against subsection (1) it is a defence for the accused to show that the declared animal was being kept pursuant to permission granted by the Protection Board under subsection (2) and in accordance with the conditions and restrictions imposed by the Protection Board under subsection (2).
+(4) In proceedings for an offence against subsection (1) it is a defence for the accused to show that the declared animal was being kept pursuant to permission granted by the Director General under subsection (2) and in accordance with the conditions and restrictions imposed by the Director General under subsection (2).

 [Section 80 amended by No. 59 of 1986 s.
 7; No. 20 of 1989 s.
 3; No. 84 of 2004 s.
-82 .]
+82; No. 46 of 2010 s.
+39 and 55(2).]

 81. Restrictions on keeping of category A6 animals